Manikranth/Notes/Terraform/Notes.md

 https://www.terraform.io/docs/configuration/functions.html

-The terraform lang include a number of built-in-funations that you can use to tranform amd combained valuse.
+The terraform lang includes several built-in functions that you can use to transform and combine value.

-the general syntax for function calls is a function name followed by comma.
+The general syntax for function calls is a function name followed by a comma.

-**Exapmle:**
+**Example:**
   max (5, 12, 9)
   12

-There are do not suppprt the used-defined function, and only the functions built in to lang are aviable for use.
+Some do not support the user-defined function, and only the functions built into lang are available.

 - Number
 - String